-The medium-run identification (MRI) scheme defines the news shock to be the shock orthogonal to contemporaneous movements in TFP that maximizes the contribution to TFP's forecast error variance (FEV) at horizon H. This method, introduced by Beaudry, Nam, and Wang (2011) to identify news shocks, differs from the original one of Barsky and Sims (2011) because the latter aims at identifying a shock with no impact effect on TFP that maximizes the sum of contributions to TFP's FEV over all horizons up to the truncation horizon H. In Bolboaca and Fischer (2017), we show that the news shock identified with the method of Barsky and Sims (2011) is contaminated with contemporaneous effects, being a mixture of shocks that have either permanent or temporary effects on TFP.
+The medium-run identification (MRI) scheme defines the news shock to be the shock orthogonal to contemporaneous movements in TFP that maximizes the contribution to TFP's forecast error variance (FEV) at horizon H. This method, introduced by Beaudry et al. (2011) to identify news shocks, differs from the original one of Barsky and Sims (2011) because the latter aims at identifying a shock with no impact effect on TFP that maximizes the sum of contributions to TFP's FEV over all horizons up to the truncation horizon H. In Bolboaca and Fischer (2017), we show that the news shock identified with the method of Barsky and Sims (2011) is contaminated with contemporaneous effects, being a mixture of shocks that have either permanent or temporary effects on TFP.
 Because of that, depending on the chosen truncation horizon, results may differ.
 On the other hand, MRI identifies a news shock that is robust to variations in the truncation horizon and for this reason it is going to be the identification scheme which we employ to identify the news shock in this model.

-This identification scheme imposes medium-run restrictions in the sense of Uhlig
+This identification scheme imposes medium-run restrictions in the sense of Uhlig (2004).15 Innovations are orthogonalized, for example, by applying the Cholesky de-

-13 When $F(\gamma_F, c_F; s{t-1})$ is a standard logistic function with a single transition variable, a naive approach for checking the model's stability is by investigating whether the roots of the lag polynomial of the two regimes lie outside the complex unit disk.
+13When $F(\gamma_F, c_F; s{t-1})$ is a standard logistic function with a single transition variable, a naive approach for checking the model's stability is by investigating whether the roots of the lag polynomial of the two regimes lie outside the complex unit disk.
 However, this provides only a sufficient condition for stability.

-14 The test applies to models using stationary data, and its results in our case may not be correct given that the distribution of the test statistic is not the same.
+14The test applies to models using stationary data, and its results in our case may not be correct given that the distribution of the test statistic is not the same.